 B. You can do this work and not need to clear it with them and the key here is to tell someone else in your life that can hold you accountable for acting differently in that relationship.

 Please message me privately with any questions you have, and I will support you because I will tell you, getting back the possibilities in relationships in my life has been the greatest gift and allows me to LIVE, live fully self expressed in the present and not in the past.
 This is an invitation to go into the Jewish New Year season taking a step beyond symbolic repentance, beginning the new year on a high, one that is pure, authentic and in integrity.

-This guide is about cleaning up your relationships with others.
-To deep dive into yourself and your goals for whatever new season you are entering into, join me in an in-person two hour intention setting experience in Chicago, and if you are not local, there will also be a digital experience too, for those celebrating any kind of 'new beginning.'
+The guide above is about cleaning up your relationships with others.
+To deep dive into yourself and your WHYS for whatever new season you are entering into, join me for some twisted ritual experiences starting August 19, for those celebrating any kind of 'new beginning.'
 Looking forward to leading you through these experiences to start the new year living into your possibilities.